ljhofer/note-taker/README.md

 - [Questions](#questions)

 ## Installation
-This application requires Node and users should run "npm install" in their command line prior to use.
+This application requires Node and Express, therefore users should run "npm install" in their command line prior to use.

 ## Usage
 Here is a screen shot of the landing page for the app: